Kansas City Chiefs vs. Las Vegas Raiders NFL Week 14 Odds, Plays and Insights for December 12, 2021

 Over/under insights

-- The combined points per game average of the two teams, 48.1, is 0.4 points fewer than Sunday's over/under.

-- The 47.6 combined points per game that these two squads have allowed this season are 0.9 fewer than the 48.5 over/under in this contest.
+- The two teams combine to average 48.1 points per game, 0.1 more than the total in this contest.

+- This contest's over/under is 0.4 points more than the 47.6 these two squads combine to allow per game this season.

-- Chiefs games this season feature an average total of 53.4 points, a number 4.9 points higher than Sunday's over/under.
+- The Chiefs and their opponents have scored an average of 53.4 points per game in 2020, 5.4 more than Sunday's total.

-- The 48.5 PPG average total in Raiders games this season is the same as this game's over/under.
+- In 2020, games involving the Raiders have averaged a total of 48.5 points, 0.5 more than the set over/under in this contest.

 Chiefs stats and trends

-- Kansas City has played 12 games, with five wins against the spread.

-- This season, the Chiefs are winless against the spread when entering a game as a favorite of 9.5 points or more.
+- The Chiefs have yet to cover the spread this season when favored by 9.5 points or more.

-- Kansas City's games this year have hit the over on five of 12 set point totals (41.7%).
+- Kansas City has eclipsed the over/under in 41.7% of its opportunities this year (five times over 12 games with a set point total).

-- Kansas City is 3-2 against the spread and 4-1 overall this season when the team notches more than 26.0 points.
+- Kansas City is 3-2 against the spread and 4-1 overall this season when the team puts up more than 26.0 points.

-- In games that Kansas City picks up over 355.3 yards, the team is 4-5 against the spread and 6-3 overall.
+- When Kansas City picks up more than 355.3 yards, the team is 4-5 against the spread and 6-3 overall.

 - This year, the Chiefs have turned the ball over 23 times, 10 more than the Raiders' takeaways (13).